nsaunder/mapcovid2/README.md

 7. Now press the green triangle button in the top left to begin running the application (The project may take a few minutes please wait until it loads)
 8. Give the application location permissions
 9. Click continue anyways when prompted to change settings
-10. Click launch (You may recieve a runtime error on this first try) 10b.
+10. Click launch (You may receive a runtime error on this first try) 10b.
 If you receive a runtime error, please repeat steps 7 through 10.
 This is a bug, and it fixes itself upon recompiling once or twice.